kelvinchua1099-alt/DUET_v0/README.md

 ## License

-MIT.
-DINOv2 weights are subject to their own license.
+DUET source code is released under the [MIT License](LICENSE).
+DINOv2 weights remain subject to their original license terms.